 Our Pathology Residency, established in 1951, strives to produce pathologists who are knowledgeable and experienced in all aspects of pathology, with a superior commitment to lifelong learning and excellent patient care.

-With 9 residents and 20 pathologists, our program, led by Iman Hanna, MD, director, stands out as a small, family-oriented and tightly knit group.
-NYU Long Island School of Medicine pathology residents are consistently accepted into top competitive fellowship programs across the country and excel in both academic careers and busy private practices.
+With 9 residents and 23 pathologists, our residency, led by Paula S. Ginter, MD, program director, and Jordan E. Baum, MD, associate program director, stands out as a small, supportive, and tightly knit group.
+NYU Grossman Long Island School of Medicine pathology residents are well regarded and consistently accepted into top competitive fellowship programs across the country and excel in both academic and private practice settings.

 Jonathan Melamed, MD, department chair, and our entire faculty are devoted to teaching, providing superb patient care, and conducting advanced research.
-Residents are exposed to a great variety of “bread and butter” cases, and complex and unusual cases that provide them with a strong foundation in both anatomic and clinical pathology.
+Residents are exposed to a great variety of “bread and butter” cases, as well as complex and unusual cases that provide a strong foundation in both anatomic and clinical pathology.
 Learn more about the Department of Pathology.

-Residents in the Department of Pathology work closely with faculty as an integrated team within our advanced facilities at NYU Langone Hospital—Long Island.
-Our broad and comprehensive curriculum reflects the latest scientific advances in the field and prepares residents with the skills, knowledge, and expertise to launch a career in anatomic and clinical pathology.
+Residents in the Department of Pathology work closely with faculty as integrated team members within our advanced facilities at NYU Langone Hospital—Long Island.
+Our broad and comprehensive curriculum reflects the latest scientific advances in the field and prepares residents with the skills, knowledge, and expertise to launch careers in anatomic and clinical pathology.

 Our curriculum is structured around two specialized residency tracks: